 Figures that are Machine Stamped into pre-shaped molds in the blink of an eye are predominantly made in China, Indonesia, or Taiwan.
 Some of these companies are naming these vanes as handmade.
 Although human hands assemble the preformed pieces, they are NOT shaping them.
 It is misleading as it is NOT the traditional definition Americans are accustomed to.
-Hand-sculpted weathervanes are created blow by hammer blow yielding a more unique figure with individual character.
+Hand-sculpted weathervanes are created blow, by hammer blow yielding a more unique figure with individual character.
 OUR WEATHERVANE FIGURES ARE COMPLETELY HAND SCULPTED!
-Most imported weathervanes are soldered together by ‘clam-shelling’ right half with left half resulting in a sharp uncraftsman-like seam.
-The close attention to the soldered seam on hand-sculpted vanes ensures a stronger and more attractive seam.
-The wall thickness on imported tubing and sheet metal is metric and a thinner gauge than standard American thicknesses.
+Most imported weathervanes are soldered together by ‘clam-shelling’ the right half with the left half resulting in a sharp un-craftsman-like seam.
+Close attention to the soldered seam on hand-sculpted vanes ensures a stronger and more attractive seam.
+The wall thickness on imported tubing and sheet metal are metric and a thinner gauge than standard American thicknesses.
 Tube and sheet metal strength and longevity will be less on imports.
-Imported vanes are supplied standard with cold rolled steel posts that are spray painted black.
+Imported vanes are supplied standard with cold rolled steel posts that are spray-painted black.
 These posts are notorious for rusting quickly.
-Ferro Weathervanes posts & spindles are made of solid stainless steel and can be purchased as an option to those who purchase imports.
-Also beware of spindles that ‘thread’ into the post as they always ‘un-thread’.
+Ferro Weathervanes posts & spindles are made of solid stainless steel and can be purchased as an option for those who purchase imports.
+Also, beware of spindles that ‘thread’ into the post as they always ‘un-thread’.
 The biggest benefit of imported weathervanes is their affordability, although their prices have been creeping up recently.
-A hand-sculpted weathervane will most likely last longer and with fewer problems than the high production imported vanes.
+A hand-sculpted weathervane will most likely last longer and with fewer problems than the high-production imported vanes.
 The individual character and integrity of American-made weathervanes invoke the satisfaction we feel for finely crafted products and art.
-It is conceivable that these weathervanes may increase in value with age and it is doubtful this will ever happen with the mass-produced imported vanes.
+It is conceivable that these weathervanes may increase in value with age and it is doubtful this will ever happen with mass-produced imported vanes.

 Roof pitch is the angle or ‘steepness’ of your roof.
 The larger the number the steeper the roof pitch.

 Most weathervanes can have an arrow added to the design.
-If you are interested in having an arrow added and the option is not listed, please email me to check the feasibility of doing so on that weathervane.
+If you are interested in having an arrow added and the option is not listed, please email me at email@example.com to check the feasibility of doing so on a particular weathervane.

-Traditional weathervane designs only use arrows as part of the design when the subject needed help to “rotate” or if the pointing direction was not easily discernible.
-In most cases a horizontal tube was used to indicate the subjects relationship to ground level.
+Traditional weathervane designs only used arrows as part of the design when the subject needed help to “rotate” or if the pointing direction was not easily discernible.
+In most cases, a horizontal tube was used to indicate the subject’s relationship to ground level.
 E.g. a horse an inch or two above the horizontal tube would give the horse the impression of speed.
-Generally the direction the subject is facing is where the wind is coming from and the type of weather along with it.
+Generally, the direction the subject is facing is where the wind is coming from and the type of weather along with it.

 Yes, copper must first be properly chemically and mechanically cleaned.
 Zinc chromate primer should be used as a binder and applied immediately after the cleaning process.
 There are several quality paints that can be used at this point.
-We are glad to paint a figure for you.
-Send a request for a quote for a price.
+I am glad to paint a figure for you.
+Please Click Here to send a request for a quote.

-Yes, the wrought iron style weathervanes are actually cast aluminum enameled black.
+Yes, the wrought iron style weathervanes are actually cast aluminum that is enameled black.
 The wrought iron look is due to the shape and texture inherent in the mold the aluminum is poured into.

-All of our weathervanes are priced complete.
+All of my weathervanes are priced complete.
 They include a figure, post, directionals, and most include decorative balls.

 - The directionals’ style depends on the weathervane being purchased.
-Most come with a standard set, but you can upgrade the standard set to a nicer design at an additional cost.
-(Click here for our directionals options.)
+Most come with a standard set, but you can upgrade to a nicer design at an additional cost.
+(Click here for my directionals options)

 - Decorative Balls are included with most weathervanes.
 Copper Globes can also be purchased HERE, and Glass Globes HERE.

 These are the finishes.
 Natural copper is like a penny, a pinkish-tan color.
 This will darken to a chocolate brown for the first 2 to 10 years.
-The Bronze finish is a result of hand-rubbing chemicals in our special process to create a classic golden-brown color on the copper.
-The realistic greenish-gray Verdigris finish on our products is a result of a custom formulated chemical treatment that is hand rubbed for an authentic look.
-Over time, the elements will work their magic and turn the natural and the chemically treated Bronze and Verdigris finishes to an authentic weathered Verdigris.
+The Bronze finish is a result of hand-rubbing chemicals in my special process to create a classic golden-brown color on the copper.
+The realistic greenish-gray Verdigris finish on my products is a result of a custom-formulated chemical treatment that is hand rubbed for an authentic look.
+Over time, the elements will work their magic and turn the natural and the chemically treated Bronze and Verdigris finishes into authentic weathered Verdigris.
 Gold refers to a true 23karat gold finish applied by leafing and burnishing the surface.
 Confused?
 Click here for a color chart.

-Most of our weathervane figures are known as swell-bodied.
+Most of my weathervane figures are known as swell-bodied.
 Click Here for a detailed explanation of the different styles available.

-There are clear coat products for metal used outdoors.
-They require periodic maintenance and the lofty location of weathervanes and cupolas make them extremely difficult to maintain.
+There are clear coat products for metal when used outdoors.
+Weathervanes and cupolas require periodic maintenance and their lofty location makes them extremely difficult to maintain.
 Copper does not rust.
-The oxidation does not effect the integrity of the metal.
+The oxidation does not affect the integrity of the metal.
 If it is a shiny metal surface that is desired, the only metal that will not tarnish is pure gold.
 Gold leafing is available on most of our copper products.
 We do offer an automotive clear coat, without guarantee, that has proven to work well.
 Email for a quote.

 Ferro Weathervanes automatically proportions the weathervane figure to the arrow.
 You will automatically have the correct size figure by using the arrow length to size the weathervane to your application.
-If you still need more detailed measurements please email me at FerroVanes@gmail.com
+If you still need more detailed measurements please email me.